fullmetalbrackets/blog/src/content/blog/setup-cloudflare-tunnel-to-access-self-hosted-apps.md

 9. (Optional) If you like even more security, click _+ Add require_ and choose _Country_ as selector and your home country as the _Value_.

-10. (Optional) You can activate _Purpose justification_ which apparently emails an approval email.
+10. (Optional) You can activate _Purpose justification_ which apparently emails an approval email each time there is a login, like a 2 factor auth.
 I don't bother with this, so I don't really know.

 11. Click the _Next_ button.